-- Services are delivered by suitably qualified/trained/experienced staff and all posts have detailed job profiles/descriptions and person specifications. - External auditors deliver an opinion annually on whether the Authority is providing value for money.
+- Services are delivered by suitably qualified/trained/experienced staff and all posts have detailed job profiles/descriptions and person specifications. - External auditors deliver a conclusion annually on the Authority's arrangements for securing economy, efficiency and effectiveness.

-The roles and responsibilities of all Officers and staff are clearly defined and documented, with clear delegation arrangements and protocols for effective communication:
+The roles and responsibilities of all officers and staff are clearly defined and documented, with clear delegation arrangements and protocols for effective communication:

-- Standing Orders and Financial Regulations are in place and these set out how the Authority operates and how decisions are made, including a clear Delegation Scheme. - The Standing Orders and Delegation Scheme indicates responsibilities for functions and sets out how decisions are made. - A system of scrutiny is in place whereby the Governance Committee provides independent scrutiny of the Authority's financial and non-financial performance to the extent that it affects the Authority's exposure to risk and weakens the control environment; and the Policy and Performance Committee scrutinises performance information in respect of the Authority's duty to secure best value and to consider policy initiatives in respect of emerging issues.
+- Standing Orders and Financial Regulations are in place and these set out how the Authority operates and how decisions are made, including a clear Delegation Scheme. - The Standing Orders and Delegation Scheme indicates responsibilities for functions and sets out how decisions are made. - The Standing Orders contain the Terms of Reference of the full Authority and other committees, setting out executive and scrutiny functions within these.